osrf/gazebo_design/undo/undo.md

 Each user command will inherit from this class and implement its own functions.
 Here's an example for a general command which changes a model's pose, such as `translate`, `rotate`, `snap` and `align`.

-For the server, there's no difference between a move command and an undo move command.
+For the server, there's no difference between a "move" command and an "undo move" command.

-    /// \brief A user command which alters the pose of an model in the world. class MoveModelCmd : public UserCmd
+    /// \brief A user command which alters the pose of a model in the world. class MoveModelCmd : public UserCmd
     {
       /// \brief Constructor